zolk/docsify-breeze/README.md

 # DS Starter Kit

-A toolkit for building and documenting design systems.
+A toolkit for building and documenting design systems built with Web Components.

 ## What's it do?